eclipse-opensmartclide/smartclide-context/README.md

 ## Preconditions to build and run

-To build and run KEES, the following software is required:#
+To build and run smartclide-context, the following software is required:#

 - Java (at least version 11)
 - ...

-## How to build KEES
+## How to build smartclide-context

 1. ...
 TO DO

-## How to configure KEES
+## How to configure smartclide-context

 ### Monitoring Config